 Click items to view travel editor-approved options

 THE PERFECT LUGGAGE

 For a weekender, go for something bold and stylish that makes a statement.
-This large patterned weekender from Anthropologie will certainly turn heads, with a gold foil-leaf pattern set against a black background.
-(It also comes in gold with red floral embroidery, and in ivory with gold metallic stripes.)
+This large patterned weekender from Anthropologie will certainly turn heads, with a red flower pattern set against a foil gold background.
+(It also comes in ivory with gold metallic stripes.)
 Equally eye-catching is this classy carry-on from French maker Delsey.
 Part of the brand’s Chatelet line (named after the busy metro station in Paris), this roller bag is available in champagne or chocolate brown, with contrasting faux-leather detail.
 It’s constructed from ultra-durable Makrolon, plus it has locking from spinner wheels (handy for the steep central escalators at Charles de Gaulle Airport!).
 For a longer trip, we love this sleek polycarbonate checked suitcase from luxury brand Rimowa, which weighs in at just over nine pounds.
 Even if you’re not staying at the Ritz, you’ll look like you are.

 THE 3 PAIRS OF SHOES YOU’LL NEED FOR EXPLORING PARIS